nikoloss/netcco/readme.md

 ```bash
 $>netccoctl 118.24.150.24 3306 118.24.150.22 3306
 ```
-you will find out new request being sending to the '118.24.150.22:3306' which suppose to be sending to '118.24.150.24:3306' without change your configuration or reboot your applications.
+you will find out new request being sending to the '118.24.150.22:3306' which suppose to be sent to '118.24.150.24:3306' without change your configuration or reboot your applications.